wiederk/MNXB11-project-template/README.md

 get multiple definitions if you end up loading two source files that include the same header.

+In the template you can find a small translation unit called Example (in [src/Example.cxx](src/Example.cxx) and [include/Example.h](include/Example.h)) that shows some commented reminders of how the syntax for some C++ constructs work.
+Feel free to use this as a reference to remind yourself of how to do something while working on it but make sure to remove it from your final project version!

-We have also included two special files in the base of the repository
+We have also included three special files in the base of the repository
 - [.gitignore](.gitignore)
   - This file contains regular expressions that git tells git that it shouldn't add certain file to your repository.
   - Your git repository should generally not contain binary files like object files or executables nor should it contain build artefacts like external libraries.